IT Security Awareness Training

 With holidays fast approaching, cybercriminals are taking advantage of people's vacation planning, online shopping, and expected package deliveries.
 Millions of phishing scam emails are being sent out daily, spoofing trusted brands, retailers, postal services, banks, stores, and more.
 Many of these emails look legitimate, and it gets harder to tell what's a real email, and what's a scam.

 McGill IT Services has developed an online course to provide our community with guidance and resources to remain vigilant and resilient in the face of IT security threats.
-The first module of this course focuses on "phishing", the term used to describe various schemes used to lure unsuspecting people into divulging their personal information.
+The first module of this course focuses on "phishing", the term used to describe various schemes used to lure unsuspecting people into divulging their, or others' personal information.
 You’ll learn ways to recognize phishing emails and how to identify fraudulent website addresses.